 “Oh star bright, star bright.
 You’ve got the lovin’ that I like, all right.
 Turn this crazy bird around.
 I shouldn’t have got on this flight tonight.”
 Joni Mitchell

 Beets are very grounding and I need grounding right now.
-My physical form is literally screaming in my right ear (tinnitus) that I am out of balance.
+My physical form is literally screaming in my right ear with tinnitus that I am out of balance.
 LISTEN!
 LISTEN!
 LISTEN!
 I am hearing that my emotional life has been too much sadness, too much pain, too much anger.
 I am hearing that my work life has been too much stress.
 I am hearing that this life I have created is too far removed from my inner callings and subtle needs.
-Yesterday I grounded myself by actually getting on the ground.
-I found a soft, luscious tender mossy patch in the yard and I laid my entire body down.
-The sun was out, the sky was cloudless blue and the wind came by in glorious warm high bursts.
-I watched small yellow paper light black walnut leaves twirl in the currents.
+Yesterday I grounded myself by actually getting down on the ground.
+I found a soft luscious tender mossy patch in the yard and I laid my entire body on it.
+The sun was out, the sky was cloudless autumn blue and the wind came by in spectacular warm high bursts.
+I watched small yellow paper-light black walnut leaves twirl in the currents.
 I cupped my left ear to determine if the wind in the white pine sounded different from the walnut.
 I watched tiny insects jump in the grass.
 I watched squirrels hide nuts.
-It was fantastic and this precious hour added moist drops in my dry cup.
+I felt restored and this precious hour added moist drops in my dry cup.
 If it’s really this simple, then why is it so hard?
 Keep listening?
-Keep listening.
+Keep listening?
 Keep listening.

-Ingredients: Golden beets, dijon mustard, horseradish, lemon juice, a mild oil such as vegetable, mustard seeds
+Ingredients: Golden beets, dijon mustard, horseradish, lemon juice, a mild oil, mustard seeds

 Roast beets.
 I use parchment paper instead of aluminum foil and roast for about an hour until fork tender at 400F.
 Cool, peel and slice the beets.
 Make a simple vinaigrette of mustard, horseradish, lemon juice and oil.
 Season with salt and toss with the dressing to coat.
 Roast a teaspoon of black mustard seeds or nigella seeds in a tiny bit of oil in a small pain over medium high heat.
 When the seeds begin to pop, pour the contents over the dressed beets.
 Serve at room temperature with a spoonful of thick yogurt.